Key Takeaways

 Foundersuite: A classic, comprehensive tool for managing a list.
 It's a solid choice for founders who want a visual kanban board for their raise and a place to store their "investor updates."

-4. Narrative & Underwriting Prep (The Stress-Testers)
+What Does Narrative & Underwriting Prep Software Actually Test?

+Narrative and underwriting prep tools stress-test your deck against the 134-second investor attention window, ensuring your pitch survives first contact.
 In 2026, VCs scan decks in 134 seconds.
 If your narrative has a logical gap, the meeting is over.

 DocSend: Still the industry standard for secure link sharing.
 Its slide-by-slide analytics tell you exactly when an investor gets bored.